-If you know what you need, safety vests are very straightforward, but without all the information, you’ll end up paying for the wrong vest.
-They may seem like they are all the same, but OSHA/DOT enforcement will tell you otherwise.
-ANSI (American National Standards Institute) breaks down safety vests into types and classes to help narrow down your search (ANSI/ISEA 107-2020).
-Let’s dive in.
+If you know what you need, safety vests are very straightforward, but without all the information, you’ll pay for the wrong vest.
+They may seem all the same, but Occupational Safety and Health Administration (OSHA) and Department of Transportation (DOT) enforcement will tell you otherwise.
+ANSI (American National Standards Institute) breaks down safety vests into types and classes to help narrow your search (ANSI/ISEA 107-2020).

 Understanding Safety Vests